What to do about knee pain being caused by your unmanaged or uncontrolled Type 2 diabetes

-Type 2 diabetes prevents bone repair whioch damages your cartilage
+Type 2 diabetes prevents bone repair which damages your cartilage

 All the factors mentioned in the research above significantly impacts how your knee repairs itself from wear and tear damage.

-In the medical journal Bone research, (2) a team of researchers from among China’s leading medical universities investigated Type 2 diabetes’ association with knee osteoarthritis.
+In the medical journal Bone Research, (3) a team of researchers from among China’s leading medical universities investigated Type 2 diabetes’ association with knee osteoarthritis.
 They found that patients with type 2 diabetes have unique abnormal subchondral bone remodeling and microstructural and mechanical knee impairments which caused greater cartilage degradation.

 The more you ignore your type 2 diabetes the greater the likelihood that you will need knee replacement

-An international team of researchers lead by the University of California at San Francisco publishing in February 2018 in the Journal of magnetic resonance imaging (3) found that not only did Diabetes type 2 accelerate knee osteoarthritis, the more unmanaged or severe the diabetes the more severe the cartilage degeneration.
+An international team of researchers led by the University of California at San Francisco publishing in February 2018 in the Journal of Magnetic Resonance Imaging (4) found that not only did Diabetes type 2 accelerate knee osteoarthritis, the more unmanaged or severe the diabetes, the more severe the cartilage degeneration.

-In other words, the more you ignore this or unmanage your type 2 diabetes the greater the likelihood that you will need knee replacement.
-Before you think knee replacement is an good solution, read on:
+In other words, the more you ignore this or do not properly manage your type 2 diabetes, the greater the likelihood that you will need a knee replacement.
+Before you think knee replacement is a good solution, read on:

 The problems with knee replacement complications and type 2 diabetes.

-Medical university doctors in China writing in Medical science monitor wrote in May 2017 that successful outcomes for patients with knee replacement and Diabetes Type 2 required close monitoring for deep vein thrombosis, preventing post-surgical infections, and monitoring heart and lung function.(5)
+Medical university doctors in China writing in Medical Science Monitor wrote in May 2017 that successful outcomes for patients with knee replacement and Diabetes Type 2 required close monitoring for deep vein thrombosis, preventing post-surgical infections, and monitoring heart and lung function.(6)

 Prolotherapy injections and uncontrolled type 2 diabetes